weaversa/cryptol-course/labs/Transposition/TranspositionAnswers.md

 **EXERCISE**: Is it possible to enumerate over sequence indices and pass each index `i` to compute ``splitAt`{i} seq``?
 Why (not)?
 If it is possible, feel free to submit a pull request!
-Otherwise, can we apply another advanced technique to operate over these subsequences?
+Otherwise, can we apply another technique to operate over these subsequences?

 Unfortunately, there is no mechanism for "type sequence comprehensions".
 However, we can apply recursion...